uilicious/docs-v1.uilicious.com/faqs.md

 UI-licious cannot solve Recaptcha, as it is designed to detect humans and block bots.

 We recommend disabling Recaptcha on your testing environment to allow automated tests to pass through.
+You can find Google's offical docs on disabling Recaptcha on testing environment [here](https://developers.google.com/recaptcha/docs/faq#id-like-to-run-automated-tests-with-recaptcha.-what-should-i-do).

-If you want to test this on production, you can use `UI.cookie.set` in your test to set a cookie to identify test sessions and use javascript to conditionally disable Recaptcha whenever the cookie is present.
+If you want to test this on production, you can use `UI.cookie.set` in your test to set a cookie to identify test sessions and use javascript to conditionally bypass Recaptcha whenever the cookie is present.

 ### How do I clear a text input field?